BCAssessment/bcapublicwebsitecms/terraform/readme.md

-# Terraform Structure
+# Terraform Setup for Azure
-To allow for easier editing of code the bulk of the Terraform code is in a seperate git repository.
+To allow for easier editing of code the bulk of the Terraform code is in a separate git repository.
 We'll reference this module repository and pass in different variables from this repo based on the requested environment.

 TODO: We still need to design a git promotion strategy to move from dev to testing to production.
+Initial plan is to use the same module repo with tags to allow for manual versioning.

+## Assumptions

+1. Microsoft az cli installed
+1. Microsoft Azure account (tenant) created with valid permissions to create resources along with an established subscription.
+1. git installed and configured to a github account
+1. github access to the appropriate git repositories.
+1. terraform cloud account (optional)
+1. code editor.
+VSCode recommended.
+1. kubectl, kubectx, kubens installed

-# Setup Terraform Cloud
+## Setup Terraform Cloud (optional)

 We fist need to setup a Azure service account to allow Terraform Cloud to manage the Azure resources and the Terraform .tfstate file.

 Detailed instructions [here](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html#configuring-the-service-principal-in-terraform):